-An Amprobe multimeter's accuracy isn't permanent — it drifts with age, handling, and environment.
+An Amprobe multimeter's accuracy isn't permanent.
+It drifts with age, handling, and environment.
 Here's how often to calibrate, what causes drift, and simple maintenance habits that keep your meter trustworthy between calibration cycles.

 Watch Out

 A meter that's drifted out of specification but still "looks fine" is more dangerous than one that's obviously broken, because you have no reason to distrust its readings.
-This is precisely why calibration intervals exist — to catch invisible drift before it causes a misdiagnosis or a safety incident.
+This is precisely why calibration intervals exist.
+To catch invisible drift before it causes a misdiagnosis or a safety incident.

 Key Stat

-A calibration certificate is only valid as documentation of accuracy at the moment of calibration — it does not guarantee ongoing accuracy for the full interval.
+A calibration certificate is only valid as documentation of accuracy at the moment of calibration.
+It does not guarantee ongoing accuracy for the full interval.
 Regular intervals exist precisely because drift is progressive, not a one-time event.

 Pro Tip